The 20 Best Acute Respiratory Distress Syndrome (ARDS) Doctors Near Me in Baltimore, MD

 English, Spanish

 Dr. Checkley specializes in intensive care medicine.
 He is an expert in the diagnosis and management of acute respiratory failure and the acute respiratory distress syndrome.
 He also has extensive experience in the management of other life-threatening conditions commonly seen in the medical intensive care unit, including septic shock, acute gastrointestinal bleeding, acute liver failure, among other critical conditions.
 Dr. Checkley earned his M.D. from Northwestern University and received his Ph.D. from Johns Hopkins University.
 He completed his internal medicine residency training at Emory University and fellowship training in pulmonary and critical care medicine at Johns Hopkins School of Medicine.
 His research interests include International lung health, epidemiology, mechanical ventilation and acute lung injury.
 Dr. Checkley has been recognized by the National Institute of Health with the 2007 Post-doctoral National Research Service Award and the 2009 Pathway to Independence Career Award.
 Dr. Checkley is rated as an Advanced provider by MediFind in the treatment of Acute Respiratory Distress Syndrome (ARDS).
-His top areas of expertise are Pneumonia, Chronic Obstructive Pulmonary Disease (COPD), Asthma, and Cerebral Hypoxia.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Pneumonia, Chronic Obstructive Pulmonary Disease (COPD), Asthma, and Cerebral Hypoxia.

 Experienced in Acute Respiratory Distress Syndrome (ARDS)